 In migraine with aura, the aura occurs after the prodrome stage.
 During an aura, you may have problems with your vision, sensation, movement, and speech.
 Examples of these problems include:

 - difficulty speaking clearly

-- feeling a prickling or tingling sensation in the arms and legs
+- feeling a prickling or tingling sensation in your face, arms, or legs

 The next phase is known as the attack phase.
-This is the most acute or severe of the phases when the actual migraine occurs.
-Attack phase symptoms can last anywhere from four hours to three days.
+This is the most acute or severe of the phases when the actual migraine pain occurs.
+In some people, this can overlap or occur during an aura.
+Attack phase symptoms can last anywhere from hours to days.
 Symptoms of a migraine can vary from person to person.
 Some symptoms may include:

 - increased sensitivity to light and sound

 - dizziness or feeling faint

 - pain on one side of your head, either on the left side, right side, the front, or the back, or in your temples

 After the attack phase, a person will often experience the postdrome phase.
 During this phase, there are usually changes in mood and feelings.
 These can range from feeling euphoric and extremely happy to feeling very fatigued and apathetic.
 A mild, dull headache may persist.